The Catalpa Project

 To support our work, CCA conducted a successful 'Catalpa Phase II' major donor campaign to recruit “Catalpa Founding Sponsors” for our work moving forward.
 Our founding sponsors include Palladium Foundation, Western Colorado Community Foundation/Dave & Mary Wood Fund, Chris and Connie Jouflas Family Foundation, Grand Junction Subaru, Chevron, Morris & Tonsfeldt CPAs and Carlson Vineyards collectively contributing over $75,000 to the project.

-'Catalpa Phase II' is currently underway as we're working to complete the camp infrastructure, purchase river and camp equipment and develop our program offerings with support from our Education Committee.
+'Catalpa Phase II' has been underway and we recently finished the camp infrastructure, purchased river and camp equipment and developed our program offerings with support from our Education Committee.

 For more information about the Catalpa Project or to learn how you can support this exciting program, please see our recent press release or send an email with the subject line "Catalpa" to email@example.com.